 - electrolyte and drug disturbances — these can alter the heart's electrochemical environment

-In the past, the EKG was recorded on a machine that drew on long strips of paper, with records from each electrode presented in a standard sequence.
-Now the EKG tracings are stored as computer files that can be called up and printed.
+In the past, the ECG was recorded on a machine that drew on long strips of paper, with records from each electrode presented in a standard sequence.
+Now the ECG tracings are stored as computer files that can be called up and printed.

 How Long Will it Take to Get Results?

-Results of the EKG are available immediately.
-In fact, the EKG machine's computer even provides an instant interpretation of the findings as it makes the report.
-However, the doctor also might ask an expert, usually a cardiologist, to help analyze and interpret the EKG.
+Results of the ECG are available immediately.
+In fact, the ECG machine's computer even provides an instant interpretation of the findings as it makes the report.
+However, the doctor also might ask an expert, usually a cardiologist, to help analyze and interpret the ECG.

 Reference ranges for heart rate and the relative lengths and sizes of the various components of the heartbeat figures vary, and diagnostic differences may be subtle, requiring an expert eye to detect them.